 This page keeps track of research results.
 New publications, talks, and papers will be registered as they appear.

 - Asprem, Egil.
-(Accepted for publication).
+(2016).
 “Esotericism and the Scholastic Imagination: The Origins of Esoteric Practice in Christian Kataphatic Spirituality.”
 Correspondences 4.

 - Taves, Ann, and Egil Asprem.
 (2016).
 “Experience as Event: Event Cognition and the Study of (Religious) Experience.”
 Target article, Religion, Brain, and Behavior.
 DOI: 10.1080/2153599X.2016.1150327.